China listened in to US at Pacific forum

 “Today I am here to tell you directly we are going to change that.”

-Ms Harris’ address runs against the forum tradition of not allowing greater powers – known as dialogue partners – to take part in its proceedings.
+Ms Harris’ address ran against the forum tradition of not allowing greater powers – known as dialogue partners – to take part in its proceedings.

-China was plainly keen to hear the speech, dispatching two officials to the forum, both of whom weren’t credentialed.
+China was plainly keen to hear the speech, dispatching two officials to the forum.
+Neither was credentialled.

-Australian Foreign Minister Penny Wong and New Zealand counterpart Nanaia Mahuta were also in attendance.
+Australian Foreign Minister Penny Wong and New Zealand counterpart Nanaia Mahuta were also there.

 A response is expected from Beijing, which fell short in its effort to schedule meetings during the leaders’ summit this week.